adairjuneo/finebank-api/README.md

 - [ ] The system have to ...;
 - [ ] The software have to ...;

+#### Observations 📝

+- Notes with this sinalization(🟡), need attention to implement.
+In most cases need to find way to implement, updating infrastructure or adding some library.

 #### Sponsors 🤝

 [fastify](https://github.com/fastify/fastify)